Avinashkunchala/githubUIAutomation/README.md

     <parameter name = "browserName" value="firefox"/>

- 3. Save the file and right click ---> Run As ---> TestNG suite then all test cases will execute
+ 3. Save the file and right click ---> Run As ---> TestNG suite
+ 4. All test cases will execute